-Are there any yang-yin patterns in the Sung Sang aspect of prime number reciprocals, one might ask?
-Yes, there are, but again, the only way to see them is by reducting the values involved, and here follows thus another basic definition, which we already saw above in Part One: all multiplication tables, when reducted, reveal perfect plus/minus, yang-yin patterns, as well as many palindrome mirrors.
+Are there any yang-yin patterns in the sungsang aspect of prime number reciprocals, one might ask?
+Yes, there are, but again, the only way to see them is by reducting the values involved.
+Here follows thus another basic definition, which we already saw above: all multiplication tables, when reducted, reveal perfect plus/minus, yang-yin patterns, as well as many palindrome mirrors.

-Thus, without the fundamental basis of the invisible Sung Sang, the Yang and Yin could never become manifest.
-In Unification Thought it is stated that all attributes of dual characteristics are totally ONE within God, but are outwardly manifested in Creation.
+Thus, without the fundamental basis of the invisible sungsang, the yang and yin could never become manifest.
+In Unification Thought it is stated that all attributes of dual characteristics are totally One within God but are outwardly manifested in Creation.
 The same holds true for numbers: the invisible possesses all the inherent attributes that can be discerned as existing outwardly.
-I can only say that this is a most mysterious thing to watch: I keep asking myself; how can a simple multiplication series give birth to so many mirrors, palindromes, absolute patterns, Yang-Yin patterns, and many more aspects which I have no space for to cover here?
+This is a most mysterious thing to watch: I keep asking myself; how can a simple multiplication series give birth to so many mirrors, palindromes, absolute patterns, yang-yin patterns, and many more aspects which I have no space for to cover here?
 And yet, that's the way it just is.
-Numbers are what they are.
+To paraphrase what God told Moses: Numbers are what they are.

-Two Types of Reduction or Overlap
+Two types of reduction or overlap

-The Hyung Sang of a prime number reciprocal is in fact also a form of reduction of its Sung Sang original: after all, we apply the rule of not allowing progressive placement to the right to be more than the number of digits of the starting number, which we saw demonstrated above when we dealt with the reciprocal of 7.
-Thus, in a table of columns and rows, we see how digits from consecutive rows are placed in the same column and will be added together, by the process of reduction, as all addition is a form of reduction.
+The hyungsang of a prime number reciprocal is also a form of reduction of its sungsang original: after all, we apply the rule of not allowing progres¬sive placement to the right to be more than the number of digits of the starting number, which we saw demonstrated above when we dealt with the reciprocal of 7.
+Thus, in a table of columns and rows, we see how digits from consecutive rows are placed in the same column and will be added together, by the process of reduction, as all addition is a form of reduction.[9]

-Let me give another example, by introducing the following series: 1-3-9-27-81-243-729-etc. (based on a x3 multiplication, which mathematically includes the formula of: 3^0 , 3^1 , 3^2 , 3^3 , 3^4 , 3^5 , etc.), I have to place them properly in a table, like so:
+Let me give another example, by introducing the following series: 1-3-9-27-81-243-729... based on x3 multiplication, which can be mathematically indicated by the formula of: 3^0 , 3^1 , 3^2 , 3^3 , 3^4 , 3^5 , etc. I have to place them properly in a table:

-Α В С D Е F G Н Ι J
+Α В С D Е F G Η Ι J

 AA 1

 BB 3

 CC 9

 DD 2 7

 EE 8 1

 FF 2 4 3

 GG 7 2 9

 HH 2 1 8 7

-Π 6 5 6 1
+II 6 5 6 1

-JJ 1 9 6 8 3
+JJ 1 9 6 8 3 Etc.

-Totals: Etc.
+Individual column totals: 1 3 11 17 14 (13)

-1 4 2 8 5 7 1 (4) (2) (8)
+Reducted totals with overlap: 1 4 2 8 5 (7) (1) (4) (2) (8) (etc.)

-As we know already, 0.142857... is the reciprocal of the prime number 7.
-We have THUS found another way to construct the reciprocal of the number 7, and there are more ways to do so!
-Since the digits of values have to be placed underneath digits in the rows above, which I have called a process of overlapping, I am in fact practicing a process of reduction on a vertical level numbers.
-In Column E, for example, I am already reducting four digits of rows EE through HH.
+We have thus found another way to construct the reciprocal of the number 7, and there are more ways to do so!
+Since the digits of values have to be placed underneath digits in the rows above, which I have called a process of overlapping, I am in fact practicing a process of reduction on a vertical level.
+In Column E, for example, I am reducting four digits of rows EE through HH.

-Thus, I can take any whole prime number, put it properly into a multiplication table with rows and columns, with the proper decimal offset factors included, and end up with a prime number reciprocal!
-And the Hyung Sang value of the reciprocal can only become visible via the process result of overlapping and reduction of the Sung Sang values.
+Thus, I can take any whole number, put it properly into a multiplication table with rows and columns, by following the formula of n^0 , n^1 , n^2 , n^3 , n^4 , n^5 , etc., with the proper decimal offset factors included, and end up with a prime number reciprocal!
+And the hyungsang value of the reciprocal can only become visible via the process result of overlapping and reduction of the sungsang values.